shinmorino/sqaod/README.md

 # Sqaod

-Collections of solvers/annealers for simulated quamtum annealing on CPU and CUDA(NVIDIA GPU).
+Collections of solvers/annealers for simulated quantum annealing on CPU and CUDA(NVIDIA GPU).

 ## Project status (as of 4/1)
 Alpha1 is going to be released by 4/8.<BR>